kunstmusik/blue-manual/docs/users/reference/soundObjects/tracker.md

 in data.

-When entering in data for a new note, the first time you enter in information for a column in the note\'s row, it will not only enter in the data for the column, but also copy values for all other columns from the first note that exists previous to the note being edited.
+When entering in data for a new note, the first time you enter in information for a column in the note's row, it will not only enter in the data for the column, but also copy values for all other columns from the first note that exists previous to the note being edited.
 If there is no notes entered, some default settings will be used based on the